10 Annex 3: Horizon and layer designations

 s Accumulation of Fe oxides, Mn oxides and/or Al (related to the fine earth plus accumulations of Fe oxides, Mn oxides and/or Al of any size and any cementation class) by vertical illuviation processes from above [s like sesquioxide].
 B, C

-t Accumulation of clay minerals by illuviation processes [t like German Ton, clay].
+t Accumulation of clay minerals (with or without associated oxides) by illuviation processes [t like German Ton, clay].
 B, C

 u Containing artefacts or consisting of artefacts (related to the whole soil) [u like urban].
 H, O, A, E, B, C, R